 Under the System > Advanced menu, make sure the Enable Secure Shell box is checked.
 This is already done by default on AWS instances, but is off by default on pfSense hardware devices.

 Make sure the root filesystem is mounted as read/write.
 On an AWS instance or a hardware device running on an SSD, this should be true.
 On a hardware device using Compact Flash or an SD card for storage, it will probably be necessary to remount the root filesystem in read/write mode by running:

 mount -uw /

 Edit the file /usr/local/www/wizards/vpc_vpn_wizard.xml using

 vi.
 Look for a section of the file that looks like this:

 That should appear directly after several similar <option> specifications containing all of the other available regions.
 Right underneath that section, add the following:

 <option> <name>us-gov-west-1</name> <value>us-gov-west-1</value> </option>

-If you had to remount the filesystem in read/write mode earlier, remount it in read-only mode with
+If the filesystem had to be remounted in read/write mode earlier, remount it in read-only mode by running:

 The GovCloud region should now appear as a choice in the first step of the wizard.